+Criterion (new) Gu

-Criterion (new) Guidance 4.1 All levels of operations will include contractors (e.g. those involved in security).
-The UN Guiding Principles on Business and Human Rights note that: "The responsibility of business enterprises to respect human rights refers to internationally recognised human rights - understood, at a minimum, as those expressed in the International Bill of Human Rights and the principles concerning fundamental rights set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work."
-The UN Guiding Principles on Business and Human Rights also note that the responsibility of business enterprises to respect human rights exists independently of nation states' abilities and/or willingness to fulfil their own human rights obligations and exist over and above compliance with national laws and regulations protecting human rights.
-(See "The Corporate Responsibility to Respect Human Rights" in the UN Guiding Principles on Business and Human Rights).
+All levels of operations will include contractors (e.g., those involved in security).
+The UN Guiding Principles on Business and Human Rights notes that:

+"The responsibility of business enterprises to respect human rights refers to internationally recognised human rights - understood, at a minimum, as those expressed in the International Bill of Human Rights and the principles concerning fundamental rights set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work."

+The UN Guiding Principles on Business and Human Rights also note that the responsibility of business enterprises to respect human rights exists independently of nation states' abilities and/or willingness to fulfil their own human rights obligations and exists over and above compliance with national laws and regulations protecting human rights.
+(See "The corporate responsibility to respect human rights" in the UN Guiding Principles on Business and Human Rights).

 The RSPO Human Rights Working Group will provide additional guidance to identify, prevent, mitigate and address human rights issues and impacts.

 The resulting guide will identify the relevant issues on human rights to all RSPO members.

-Details on requirements to protect the rights of HRDs, including complainants, whistleblowers and community spokespersons, are set out in the RSPO Policy on the Protection of Human Rights Defenders, Whistleblowers, Complainants and Community Spokespersons .
+Details on requirements to protect the rights of HRDs, including complainants, whistleblowers and community spokespersons, are set out in the RSPO Policy on the Protection of Human Rights Defenders, Whistleblowers, Complainants and Community Spokespersons.

-Criterion (new) Guidance 4.2 Dispute resolution mechanisms should be established through open and consensual agreements with relevant affected parties.
-Complaints should be dealt with by mechanisms such as Joint Consultative Committees (JCC), with gender representation and, where relevant, migrant worker representation.
-Grievances may be internal (employees) or external.
-For Scheme and Independent Smallholders, refer to the current RSPO Guidance Documents for Scheme and Independent Smallholders.
-Where a resolution is not found mutually, complaints can be brought to the attention of the RSPO Complaints System.
-Refer to helpful texts for guidance, such as the Human Rights Commission (HRC) endorsed 'Guiding Principles on Business and Human Rights: Implementing the UN "Protect, Respect and Remedy" Framework', 2011.

-Criterion (new) Guidance 4.3 Contributions to local sustainable development should be based on the results of consultation with local communities and should have long term economic, social and/or environmental benefits.
-Such consultation should be based on the principles of transparency, openness and participation, and should encourage communities to identify their own priorities and needs, including the different needs of men, women and minority/vulnerable groups.
-The unit of certification may also seek partnerships from non-governmental organisations (NGOs) and civil society organisations (CSOs) to identify key environmental and/or social issues that are prevalent in the community and develop and implement solutions to address these issues as part of their contributions to sustainable development.
-Some examples of contributions to local sustainable development could be, but are not limited to: a) Poverty reduction b) Access to health and wellbeing c) Access to quality education d) Access to clean water and sanitation e) Conservation or restoration of natural resources f) Gender equality programmes g) Support/enhance/secure food and water security Where candidates for employment are of equal merit, preference should always be given to members of local communities.
-Positive discrimination should not be recognised as conflicting with Criterion 6.1.
+Some examples of contributions to local sustainable development could be, but are not limited to:

+- a) Poverty reduction

+- b) Access to health and wellbeing

+- c) Access to quality education

+- d) Access to clean water and sanitation

+- e) Conservation or restoration of natural resources

+- f) Gender equality programmes

+- g) Support/enhance/secure food and water security

+Where candidates for employment are of equal merit, preference should always be given to members of local communities.
+Positive discrimination should not be recognised as conflicting with Criterion 6.1

-Criterion (new) Guidance
+Criterion (new) Guic

-4.4 All indicators will apply to current operations, but there are exceptions for long-established plantations which may not have records dating back to the time of the decision making, in particular for compliance with Indicators 4.4.2 and 4.4.3.
+All indicators will apply to current operations, but there are exceptions for long- established plantations which may not have records dating back to the time of the decision making, in particular for compliance with Indicators 4.4.2 and 4.4.3.

 Where there are legal or customary rights over land, the unit of certification should demonstrate that these rights are understood and are not being threatened or reduced.
 This Criterion should be considered in conjunction with Criterion 4.5, 4.6 and 4.7.
-Where customary rights areas are unclear these should be established through participatory mapping exercises involving affected parties (including neighbouring communities and local authorities).
+Where customary rights areas are unclear these should be established through participatory mapping exercises involving affected parties (including neighboring communities and local authorities).